 The Academy has agreed a 125 year lease under a peppercorn agreement between the Academy Trust and the Local Authority for the use of the school land and building.
-The lease documentation has not yet been formally signed but the terms and conditions have been agreed by both parties.
 There is no periodic rental or capital sum payable under the Lease.
 This is accounted for in the financial statements, where a lease transfers substantially all the risks and rewards of ownership of the asset to the lessee, the asset would be capitalised as a fixed asset in the lessee's accounts.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2018
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2020